4 Reasons to Use Carpet for Gym Flooring

 Carpet is Approachable

-If you’ve lived on this planet for any length of time, you’ve likely lived somewhere with carpet.
+Odds are, you’ve likely lived somewhere with carpet.
 You know what it looks like, what it feels like, and it’s a little easier to choose carpeting than some new flooring you’ve never heard of before.

 Starting a new routine or making a big purchase like this for the first time is scary enough.
 Carpet isn’t.
-In fact, I think carpet is the least scary flooring.
-It’s like the teddy bear of floors.

 Carpet Creates Fun, Colorful Looks